 Scientists have been working for decades to find treatments for life changing and genetic human diseases, like cancer, Type 1 diabetes and blood disorders.
 In recent years, huge research milestones in the cell and gene therapy sector have brought novel treatments to market for many diseases previously thought to be incurable.

 It is clear—cell and gene therapies are the future of medicine.
-But, even as we see innovative treatments going to clinical trials and even reaching market, there remain a number of technological hurdles to producing and scaling up these medicines.
+But, even as we see innovative treatments going to clinical trials and reaching the market, there remain a number of technological hurdles to producing and scaling up these medicines.

 Three of the most pressing challenges are: